kohkimakimoto/essh/README.md

 Host is composed of two different kinds of properties. **SSH config properties** and **Special purpose properties**.

-the first characters of the `description` and `hidden` are lower case.
-Others are upper case.
-It is important point.
-Essh uses properties whose first character is upper case, as **SSH config** generated to the temporary file.
-And the properties whose first character is lower case are used for special purpose of Essh functions, not ssh config.

 ### SSH config properties

 SSH config properties require that the first character is upper case.
 For instance `HostName` and `Port`.
-They are used to generate **SSH Config**.
+They are used to generate **ssh_config**.
 You can use all ssh options to these properties. see ssh_config(5).

 ### Special purpose properties

+Special purpose properties require first character is lower case.
+They are used for special purpose of Essh functions, not ssh_config.

+The all properties of this type listed below.

 * `description` (string): Description is a description of the host.
 * `hidden` (bool): If you set it true, zsh completion doesn't show the host.